Judah Leon Magnes: The American Jewish Joint Distribution Committee

+Coverage in The New York Times of Rabbi Magnes' speech to the Federation of American Zionists at Cooper Union inviting Jews to settle in Palestine, May 19, 1912.

 At the end of 1914, with the outbreak of the First World War, Magnes became involved in collecting funds for the Jewish population in Palestine.
 The following year, a greater crisis arose with the war on the Eastern Front, devastating the Jews of the Pale of Settlement.
 Magnes devoted all his energies to this issue.
 Firstly he set about coordinating the three bodies that had been set up to face the catastrophe.
 These were the American Jewish Relief Committee, associated with the Kehillah and the American Jewish Committee, the Central Relief Committee from the Orthodox community, and the People's Relief Committee set up by labour organisations.
 The result was the creation of a single body called the American Jewish Joint Distribution Committee.

 In December 1915, a fund-raising appeal was launched at Carnegie Hall.
 His emotional speech raised a million dollars in donations.
 By the end of 1915 around five million dollars had been raised.
 In the spring of 1916 Magnes visited Germany and Poland to organise the distribution of the funds.
 The visit, via Scandinavia, started in Hamburg and Berlin, from there, with the assistance of the German authorities, he visited Poland and Vilna.
 He had to overcome the suspicions of the Zionist leadership in Europe, who accused him of bias.
 Despite this, he was able to organise the distribution of funds bridging the gulf between the Central and Eastern European Jewish communities.

 Amongst the leaders he met were Max Warburg, head of the German Jewish Society (Hilfsverein), and Rabbi Leo Baeck, then Jewish Chaplain in the German Army.
 He returned to America in the winter of 1916 and launched a fresh relief appeal to raise ten million dollars.
 At one meeting he was again able to raise a million dollars in donations and pledges in a single evening.
 With President Woodrow Wilson's decision to enter the war, he switched his attention to anti-war campaigning.